andreabertolini1995/Etherscan-registration-form-testing/README.md

 The goal of this project is to:
 * create test scenarios for the registration form on Etherscan website,
-* create End-To-End (E2E) browser tests to cover all test scenarios
+* create End-To-End (E2E) browser tests to cover all test scenarios, and
-* and justify the choice of the tools that have been used for the automatic testing.
+* justify the choice of the tools that have been used for the automatic testing.

 ## Test scenarios